brewinapps/ios-maven-plugin/README.md

 12. ios.keychainPassword        (The keychain password to use for unlock keychain) Before the build the keychain will be unlocked and locked again after the build.
 13. ios.infoPlist               (default: projectName/projectName-Info.plist) The path to the Info.plist, relative to the project directory.
 14. ios.ipaVersion              (The version number for the IPA, different to the maven project version)
-15. ios.assetsDirectory         (The name of the assets folder.
-The assets folder in your project has to be "assets")
-16. ios.appIconsDirectory       (The name of the appIcons folder)
+15. ios.fileReplacements        (List of files or directories to replace while executing build)
-17. ios.projectName             (The name of the project.)
+16. ios.projectName             (The name of the project.)
-18. ios.provisioningProfileUUID (The UUID of the provisioning profile to be used.
+17. ios.provisioningProfileUUID (The UUID of the provisioning profile to be used.
 If not set the default provisioning profile will be used instead)
-19. ios.bundleIdentifier        (The bundle identifier to overwrite in info plist.
+18. ios.bundleIdentifier        (The bundle identifier to overwrite in info plist.
 If not set the default bundle identifier will be used instead)
-20. ios.displayName             (The display name to overwrite in info plist.
+19. ios.displayName             (The display name to overwrite in info plist.
 If not set the default display name will be used instead)
-21. ios.appIconName             (The app icon name to overwrite in info plist.
+20. ios.appIconName             (The app icon name to overwrite in info plist.
 If not set the default app icon name will be used instead. e.g. <appIconName>free-icon.png</appIconName>)
-22. ios.iOSFrameworkBuild       (flag for building iOS frameworks in multi execution environment)
+21. ios.iOSFrameworkBuild       (flag for building iOS frameworks in multi execution environment)
-23. ios.iphoneosArchitectures   (default: arm64 armv7) architectures build with iphoneos sdk
+22. ios.iphoneosArchitectures   (default: arm64 armv7) architectures build with iphoneos sdk
-24. ios.iphonesimulatorArchitectures (default: i386 x86_64) architectures build with iphonesimulator sdk (only used for framework builds)
+23. ios.iphonesimulatorArchitectures (default: i386 x86_64) architectures build with iphonesimulator sdk (only used for framework builds)
-25. ios.iphonesimulatorBitcodeEnabled (default: true) determines if -fembed-bitcode switch is enabled for iphonesimulator builds
+24. ios.iphonesimulatorBitcodeEnabled (default: true) determines if -fembed-bitcode switch is enabled for iphonesimulator builds
-26. ios.gccPreprocessorDefinitions (optional) properties delivered to xcodebuild via GCC_PREPROCESSOR_DEFINITIONS
+25. ios.gccPreprocessorDefinitions (optional) properties delivered to xcodebuild via GCC_PREPROCESSOR_DEFINITIONS
-27. ios.macOSFrameworkBuild       (flag for building macosx frameworks)
+26. ios.macOSFrameworkBuild       (flag for building macosx frameworks)
-28. ios.codeSigningEnabled           (default: true) Enabled or disable code signing for the app
+27. ios.codeSigningEnabled           (default: true) Enabled or disable code signing for the app
-29. ios.codeSigningWithResourceRulesEnabled   (default: false) flag for iOS code signing with resources rules enabled.
+28. ios.codeSigningWithResourceRulesEnabled   (default: false) flag for iOS code signing with resources rules enabled.
 Following will be added to code sign execution: <pre>CODE_SIGN_RESOURCE_RULES_PATH=$(SDKROOT)/ResourceRules.plist</pre> .
 This was necessary from iOS SDK 6.1 until 8.0
-30. ios.codeSignEntitlements    (default {scheme}/{target}.entitlements, in directory of .xcodeproj file)
+29. ios.codeSignEntitlements    (default {scheme}/{target}.entitlements, in directory of .xcodeproj file)
-31. ios.cocoaPodsEnabled        (default: false) Determines if the project contains Cocoapods dependencies.
+30. ios.cocoaPodsEnabled        (default: false) Determines if the project contains Cocoapods dependencies.
 If set, the dependencies will be installed during execution.
 When Cocoapods is enabled, a given appName will not passed to the xcodebuild command.
-32. ios.iTunesConnectUsername   username to login to iTunesConnect
+31. ios.iTunesConnectUsername   username to login to iTunesConnect
-33. ios.iTunesConnectPassword   password to login to iTunesConnect
+32. ios.iTunesConnectPassword   password to login to iTunesConnect

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp